commandlineparser/commandline/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Fork from this fiddle and paste link here: https://dotnetfiddle.net/mh9CjX
+Either fork from this fiddle and paste link here: https://dotnetfiddle.net/mh9CjX

+or

 Steps to reproduce the behavior:
 1. Go to '...'